Medieval and Renaissance Studies

 What is the degree program about?

-The interdisciplinary Master’s program in Medieval and Renaissance Studies is based on a broad concept of the Middle Ages and the Renaissance.
-Depending on the subject, this includes phenomena of late antiquity as well as developments of the early modern period.
-In addition tothe history and culture of Christian-Latin Europe in Late Antiquity, the Middle Ages and the Renaissance, the degree program covers phenomena of Jewish, Islamic and Byzantine cultures and lifeworlds in Europe as well as non-European cultures in the Orient, North Africa and the Far East.
-Intercultural comparison is an important heuristic method of the Master’s degree program.
+The content covered by the interdisciplinary Master’s degree program in Medieval and Renaissance Studies is based on a broad understanding of the medieval and Renaissance periods.
+Depending on the subject and topic, the degree program covers phenomena in Late Antiquity as well as developments and issues in the early modern period.
+The degree program addresses the history and culture of Christian Latin Europe in Late Antiquity, the Middle Ages and the Renaissance, as well as phenomena of the Jewish, Islamic and Byzantine cultures and living environments in Europe at that time.
+Cultures outside of Europe – in the Orient, North Africa and the Far East – are also investigated.
+An important heuristic method in this respect is intercultural comparison.

 -

-The double focus, which is also reflected in the interdisciplinary orientation of the Master’s thesis, is supplemented in the compulsory curriculum (three modules with a total of 15 ECTS) by methodological specialisation in Medieval Latin, Middle High German, historical auxiliary sciences, basics of the visual arts in the Middle Ages and early modern period as well as digital humanities.
+The focus on two areas of specialization is reflected in the interdisciplinary nature of the Master’s thesis and is underlined in the obligatory curriculum (three modules worth a total of 15 ECTS credits) with a focus on methods in Medieval Latin, Middle High German, ancillary sciences of history, foundations of visual arts in the medieval and early modern periods and digital primary sources.

 -